Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 \subsection{The proof of homological stability.}

 Our method to prove homological stability of Hurwitz spaces is based on the following (by now, standard) setup:

-Suppose that we are given a sequence $G_1 \subset G_2 \subset \dots $ of groups, and, for each $n$, a highly connected $G_n$-simplicial complex $X_n$, such that the stabilizer of an $i$-simplex in $X_n$ is precisely $G_{n-i}$. {\em Then the inclusions $G_n \rightarrow G_{n+1}$ tend to induce group homology isomorphisms.} We refer to a paper of Hatcher and Wahl \cite{HatcherWahl} for precise statements of this type.
-The simplest instance of this phenomenon is given by taking $G_n = S_n$, and $X_n$ the standard $(n-1)$-simplex.
+Suppose that we are given a sequence $G_1 \subset G_2 \subset \dots $ of groups, and, for each $n$, a highly connected $G_n$-simplicial complex $X_n$, such that the stabilizer of an $i$-simplex in $X_n$ is precisely $G_{n-i-1}$. {\em Then the inclusions $G_n \rightarrow G_{n+1}$ tend to induce group homology isomorphisms.} We refer to a paper of Hatcher and Wahl \cite{HatcherWahl} for precise statements of this type.

 In our context, the pertinent complex is related to the work of Harer~\cite{Harer} on the homology of the moduli space of curves.

 Throughout the method, however, the fact that the spaces $\Hur_{G,n}$ need not be connected proves a difficulty.
 To handle this, we equip all the higher homology groups with structures of module over the graded ring $R$ formed from the connected components of the Hurwitz spaces.
 We are then able to reduce all the difficulties to {\em purely homological} questions about $R$, which are settled in \S \ref{Rhomology}.